juandes/PokemonDualTypeAnalysis/README.md

 The Pok?mon included in this study are the ones currently available in the National Pokedex, starting with Bulbasaur and ending with Zygarde; a total of 718 Pok?mon.
 Also, Mega Pok?mon and alternate forms of Pok?mon like Rotom forms, Therian forms are not included.

+##About the project
-The .Rmd is a Markdown file done in R that contains the code of the analysis plus the documentation.
-To view the code, open the Rmd file in raw mode.
+This analysis was done in R. The .Rmd is a Markdown file done in R that contains the code of the analysis plus the documentation.
+To view the code, open the Rmd file in raw mode or execute it in R.

 The analysis is also available at this page: http://rpubs.com/juande/pokemon_dual_type_analysis